 Quick guide to Get Started with CMMC

-Importantly, CMMC doesn’t change existing cybersecurity requirements for protecting FCI and CUI; rather, it steps up enforcement of security requirements already in effect.
-Until now, organizations have been permitted to self-assess their compliance with DoD security requirements, but under CMMC the vast majority of defense contractors will need to pass independent third-party assessments.
-Those will be conducted by CMMC Third Party Assessment Organizations (C3PAOs) that are trained and certified by the Cyber AB, CMMC’s official accreditation body.
+Previously, defense contractors were allowed to self-assess their compliance with DoD security requirements.
+Under CMMC, however, most contractors will need to undergo independent third-party assessments to verify compliance.
+These assessments will be conducted by CMMC Third Party Assessment Organizations (C3PAOs) that are trained and certified by the Cyber AB, CMMC’s official accreditation body.

 Who needs CMMC Certification